-The season on Burghfield Main Lake will commence on 1st April and end at midnight on 31st March.
+The 2020/2021 season on Burghfield Main Lake will commence at 7am on Saturday 16th May and end at midnight on 31st March 2021.

 As a member you are required to comply with the following rules:

 - Your annual membership ID card (PDF) must be with you when fishing or visiting the complex.
-Random checks will be made by bailiffs, you will need to show your membership ID card (PDF) when requested – show on smartphone alongside your current Environmental Agency rod license
+Random checks will be made by bailiffs, you will need to show your membership ID card (PDF) when requested – show on smartphone alongside your current Environmental Agency rod license.

-- Only members are permitted on site with no guests, no fishing at other lakes other than Burghfield Main Lake (i.e Burghfield River, Blue Pool and Gold Lake are not part of the syndicate)
+- Only members are permitted on site with no guests, no fishing at other lakes other than Burghfield Main Lake (i.e. Burghfield River, Blue Pool and Gold Lake are not part of the syndicate).

 - Gates must be locked at all times when not in use.
-If for some reason you lose the codes, please contact the office on 01425 272318 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649)
+If for some reason you lose the codes, please contact the office on 01425 674951 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649)

 - Anyone fishing/walking in the out of bounds areas will lose their membership.
 Only designated swims may be fished.
 Out of bounds areas are in red and white shading on the map.
-You can fish to the waters around Searle’s Farm as we have the fishing rights but please keep your rigs at least 2 metres away from the area
+You can fish to the waters around Searle’s Farm as we have the fishing rights but please keep your rigs at least 2 metres away from the area.

 - All anglers must use the following:

-- A large dry landing net at least 42” inches wide
+- A large dry landing net at least 42” inches wide.

-- A large dry padded unhooking mat big enough for a 60lb plus carp, minimum 37” x 32” (preferably cradles to be used)
+- A large dry padded unhooking mat big enough for a 60lb plus carp, minimum 37” x 32” (preferably cradles to be used).

 - Under no circumstances should a fish be carried in your arms.

-- All fish caught must be returned to the water as soon as possible after weighing and photographs (no more than 3 minutes out of the water)
+- All fish caught must be returned to the water as soon as possible after weighing and photographs (no more than 3 minutes out of the water).

 - Keepnets are not permitted.
-Carp retaining slings are permitted at night but must be securely tied up- fish must be returned ASAP after daylight/pictures taken
+Carp retaining slings are permitted at night but must be securely tied up- fish must be returned ASAP after daylight/pictures taken.

 - Strictly no moving of fish under any circumstances.
-Advanced Angling will ban and seek to prosecute anyone found doing so
+Advanced Angling will ban and seek to prosecute anyone found doing so.

 - No rod may be left unattended with bait or hook in the water.
-3 rods are permitted per angler
+3 rods are permitted per angler.

-- No barbless hooks above size 14, 16, 18, 20, etc.
+- No barbless hooks above size 14, 16, 18, etc.

-- No fixed leads or death rigs
+- No fixed leads or death rigs.

 - We only allow quality frozen/fresh baits on our waters.
 Shelf life baits are banned.
 Unused bait must not be thrown into lake at the end of sessions.
-Tiger nuts can be used if prepared properly and used sparingly
+Tiger nuts can be used if prepared properly and used sparingly.

 - Boating is not permitted.